- FAQs about acronyms

 Alternatively, Australian Biologics is a private laboratory located in Sydney.
 They are a specialist laboratory in testing for Lyme disease and some co-infections primarily through PCR method.
 Tests ordered via Australian Biologics are private in nature and do not currently attract Medicare rebates.
 Information about the testing services provided by Australian Biologics are provided on their website.

-Many Australian Lyme disease patients have been sending their blood for testing through the IGeneX laboratory in California or Infectolab or ArminLabs in Germany.
-Infectolab, ArminLabs and IGeneX are specialty Lyme disease testing laboratories and do not attract any Australian Government Medicare rebate.
-An advantage of having blood tested at either IGeneX, ArminLabs or Infectolab, is that they are also able to test for a range of co-infections – 60% of Lyme disease patients have a co-infection such as Babesia, Erhlichia, Bartonella, Ricksettia etc. You can get more information on how to send your blood overseas and the costs for this here.
+Many Australian Lyme disease patients have been sending their blood for testing through the IGeneX laboratory in California, BCA Lab (formerly Infectolab) or ArminLabs in Germany.
+ArminLabs, BCA Lab and IGeneX are speciality Lyme disease testing laboratories but do not attract any Australian Government Medicare rebate.
+An advantage of having blood tested at either IGeneX, ArminLabs or BCA Lab, is that they are also able to test for a range of co-infections – 60% of Lyme disease patients have a co-infection such as Babesia, Erhlichia, Bartonella, Ricksettia etc. You can get more information on how to send your blood overseas and the costs for this here.

 You will need to discuss the testing requirements with your physician.